darklang/docs/docs/contributing/setting-up-the-repo.md

 You can access the Dark repo at [https://github.com/darklang/dark](https://github.com/darklang/dark).
-This is a monorepo containing the main F# backend, the editor (client in ReScript), as well as some auxiliary services (Rust mostly) used to run the Dark infrastructure.
+This is a monorepo containing the main F# backend, as well as some auxiliary services used to run the Dark infrastructure.

 - Run through the installation instructions in the [README](https://github.com/darklang/dark/blob/main/README.md)